-Agreed the ratings assigned to a sample of corporate and sovereign investment securities to external credit ratings.
+For a sample of corporate and sovereign investment securities, agreed ratings assigned to external credit ratings.

-Agreed on a sample basis, the financial information of the underlying institutions to management's mapping of internal credit ratings for unrated investment securities and mortgage loan facilities where the obligors are unrated.
+Agreed, on a sample basis, the financial information of the underlying institutions to management's mapping of internal credit ratings for unrated investment securities where the obligors are unrated.

-Agreed historical and forecasted GDP growth data to reputable third party providers.
+Agreed, on a sample basis, the historical and forecasted GDP growth and the unemployment data to reputable third party providers.